-Women and Gender Studies is an interdisciplinary minor that will expose students to the factors that have shaped traditional gender roles and also to contemporary issues and challenges faced by women and men.
-Students will explore how gender interacts with categories such as race, age, class and nationality to shape people’s identities and lived experiences.
-By developing students’ awareness of diversity, equality, and justice, this program participates in Alvernia’s mission to provide students intellectual breadth and an ethical foundation for their life-long personal and professional growth.”
+The Women’s and Gender Studies (WGS) interdisciplinary minor exposes students to the historical, economic, social, psychological, and political factors that have shaped traditional gender roles, contemporary issues of gender and sexuality, and historical struggles and achievements of women.
+As a discipline that addresses how gender intersects with categories such as sex, race, class, ethnicity, and nationality to shape identities and communities, WGS is committed to the ideals of inclusivity and diversity and shares in the Franciscan tradition of working toward social justice.
+By developing students’ awareness of diversity, equality, and justice, this program participates in Alvernia’s mission to provide students intellectual breadth and an ethical foundation for their life-long personal and professional growth.
+The interdisciplinary nature of WGS also intersects with the mission of Alvernia’s General Education Program to equip students with the skills to approach problems from several perspectives and worldviews in order to recognize their depth and complexity.

 Francis Hall 229